Rishabhja101/Hand-Tracking-Pac-Man/DEVELOPMENT.md

   - Added background music for scared state
   - Added background music for regular game state
   - Fixed bug preventing ghosts from escaping cage one at a time when game starts
+  - Background music stops playing when map is reloaded